 No one is more articulate about how to scale up customer acquisition — sales and marketing — than Lemkin of SaaStr fame and Aaron Rogers, who helped scale Salesforce.com’s sales systems through key stages of growth.
 Although every business is different, this book is as close as it gets to a “prescription” applicable to many SaaS businesses.

-Although not specifically for SaaS businesses, The Lean Startup is a classic that can help any business in figuring out what its customers want and value, especially in the early stages of figuring out product-market fit.
+Although not specifically for SaaS businesses, The Lean Startup is a timeless book that can help any business in figuring out what its customers want and value, especially in the early stages of figuring out product-market fit.
 This book will push you to ship product without waiting for perfection (which you should do!), to iterate quickly when you realize what customers really love and want (or don’t want), and to monitor your product so you can see this customer feedback as quickly as statistically possible.
-Many of the author’s prescriptions apply best to B2C companies, but a dose of the book is good for B2B SaaS as well.
+Many of the author’s prescriptions apply best to B2C companies, but much of the book is applicable to B2B SaaS as well.

 Although it isn’t specifically about leading a SaaS business, this is the best page-for-page book on leadership.
 It’s short and packs a punch, making you think about how you’re leading, no matter how good a leader you think you are.
 To successfully build your SaaS business, you will need to evolve through “the Shift” as your company goes from 2 people, to 20, to 200, to 2,000.
 This process isn’t natural.
 It’s hard.
 Nofsinger provides a conceptual framework and examples to reflect on every day to grow your leadership abilities — which you’ll need to succeed!